-Stock items left in walkways, spilled substances, and at-height work areas all create the potential for slip, trip, and fall injuries.
+Stock items left in walkways spilled substances, and at-height work areas all create the potential for slip, trip, and fall injuries.
 Lack of cleanup, guard rails, or warning signs could make injury more likely.
-Resulting injuries range from minor bumps and bruises to life-threatening trauma and long-term disability.
+The resulting injuries range from minor bumps and bruises to life-threatening trauma and long-term disability.

 Warehouse employees are used to working around heavy equipment, including forklifts and conveyor systems.
 These machines can easily cause serious injury at any time, so it’s important to take a great deal of care when working around them.
 However, for many, it’s easy to become complacent and careless, making an accident more likely.

 Falling objects are always a hazard in a workplace with high shelves.
 Even objects stacked on pallets could topple if they’re not properly secured.
 When moving objects, lifting them with a forklift or stacking them, there’s a chance of injury to anyone standing nearby.

 Finally, warehouses often stock hazardous substances.
 Products that contain these chemicals could spill, as could cleaning substances used by warehouse staff.
 Exposure to these substances could lead to lingering health problems.
 In addition, flammable chemicals pose an obvious danger as well.

 Warehouse accidents can result in serious injuries.
 Even something as simple as a slip and fall injury could mean high medical costs and lost time from work.
 Injuries that may result from the above hazards include the following.

 - Lasting back or joint pain

 - Chemical and thermal burns

 - Respiratory problems